SandeeJay/auto_driving_car_simulation/README.md

 ## Usage

-To run the simulation, execute the installed command:
+To run the simulation, execute the below command:
 ```sh
 start-simulation
 ```